14 Best Carnival and Circus Books to Read Now

 Nell has always been different because of the birthmarks on her skin but she never expected that her father would use that difference to make a profit.
 When Jasper Juniper’s Circus of Wonder comes to town, Nell’s father sells her to Jasper as a leopard girl.

 Jasper sees Nell and sets about making her into the star of his show and his ticket to stardom.
-When Nell starts to find friendship in her fellow performers and fall in love with Jasper’s brother Toby, the question is whether Toby can separate himself from Jasper and his past and whether Nell will take control of her story.
+When Nell starts to find friendship in her fellow performers and falls in love with Jasper’s brother Toby, the question is whether Toby can separate himself from Jasper and his past and whether Nell will take control of her story.
+As circus books go, this one is totally unique.

 The Ladies of the Secret Circus